-A recent news made me realize how human emotions and thoughts can be (or, are) used for others’ benefit.
+A piece of recent news made me realize how human emotions and thoughts can be (or, are) used for others’ benefit.
 Almost every one of you knows Edward Snowden, the whistleblower of NSA snooping the world over.
 Reuters reported that he got around 20-25 NSA people to hand over their passwords to him for recovering some data he leaked later .
 Imagine how fragile your corporate network can be, even with the strongest and best of security software!

 What is Social Engineering